Lancelot: Name and origins

-Alfred Anscombe proposed in 1913 that the name "Lancelot" came from Germanic *Wlancloth, with roots in the Old English wlenceo (pride) and loða (cloak), in connection with Vinoviloth, the name of a Gothic chief or tribe mentioned in the 6th-century Getica.
+Alfred Anscombe proposed in 1913 that the name "Lancelot" came from Germanic Wlancloth, with roots in the Old English wlenceo (pride) and loða (cloak), in connection with Vinoviloth, the name of a Gothic chief or tribe mentioned in the 6th-century Getica.
 According to more recent authors, such as Norma Lorre Goodrich, the name, if not just an invention of the 12th-century French poet Chrétien de Troyes, may have been derived from Geoffrey of Monmouth's character Anguselaus, probably a Latinised name of Unguist, the name of a son of the 6th-century Pictish king Forgus; when translated from Geoffrey's Latin into Old French, it would become Anselaus.
 Other 6th-century figures proposed in modern times as candidates for the prototype of Lancelot include the early French saint Fraimbault de Lassay; Maelgwn, king of Gwynedd; and Llaennog (Llaenauc), father of Gwallog, king of Elmet.

 Lancelot may have been the hero of a popular folk tale that was originally independent but was ultimately absorbed into the Arthurian tradition.
 The theft of an infant by a water fairy, the appearance of the hero at a tournament on three consecutive days in three different disguises, and the rescue of a queen or princess from an Otherworld prison are all features of a well-known and widespread tale, variants of which are found in numerous examples collected by Theodore Hersart de la Villemarqué in his Barzaz Breiz, by Emmanuel Cosquin in his Contes Lorrains, and by John Francis Campbell in his Tales of the West Highlands.
 As for his name, Lancelot may be a variant of the French name Lancelin (the word likely meaning javelin in Old French) as proposed by Gaston Paris in 1881, later supported by Rachel Bromwich.
 It is also possibly derived from the Old French word L'Ancelot, meaning "Servant" (the hypothesis first put forward by de la Villemarqué in 1842); Lancelot's name is actually written this way in several manuscripts.
 It is furthermore reminiscent of an uncommon Saxon name Wlanc, meaning "The Proud One".

 Stephen Pow has recently argued that the name "Lancelot" represents an Old French pronunciation of Hungarian "László" (Ladislaus) as inspired by the historical King Ladislaus I of Hungary.
 In the early 1180s, King Béla III of Hungary was pursuing Ladislaus' canonization as a saint (approved 1192) and a marriage alliance with France through Margaret of France (whom he married 1186).
-Margaret was the half-sister of Chrétien's patroness, Marie de Champagne, and the creation of Lancelot would thus meant to honor the Hungarian king around the time of his marriage to a member of the French royal house.
+Margaret was the half-sister of Chrétien's patroness, Marie de Champagne, and the creation of Lancelot would thus be meant to honour the Hungarian king around the time of his marriage to a member of the French royal house.